 Every year on the Saturday after Thanksgiving, the waterfront lights up with a holiday celebration along the Intracoastal Waterway.
 A parade of boats decked out in festive cheer start in Little River and make their way south for a joyful regatta to kick off the Christmas season.
 Bring chairs for the entire family to set up and watch this merry free parade.

 Thanksgiving in Myrtle Beach is an experience you won’t want to miss.
-Enjoy making precious memories while you enjoy quality time with your loved ones and have the happiest vacation ever when you save by staying at Grand Cayman Resort.
-This Thanksgiving will be the most cheerful yet when you take advantage of our winter deals and special offers.
+Enjoy making precious memories while you enjoy quality time with your loved ones and have them save when you stay at Grand Cayman Resort.
+This Thanksgiving will be the most cheerful yet when you take advantage of our specials, check them out!